Kasun-Chinthaka-Piyarathna/ERPSampleBackend/README.md

 ## ABC Company ERP Sample - Backend Implementation

-### The backend was written using Spring Boot.
-MySql was used as the database.
+### The backend was written using Spring Boot, JPA, Hibernate, and MySql.

+Sample UI repository can be found here - https://github.com/Kasun-Chinthaka-Piyarathna/ERPSampleUI

 ### How can set up the repo